pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-retentionlabel-ensure.md

 ## Examples

-Sets a retention label on a given list
+Sets a retention label by name on a given list

 ```sh
 m365 spo list retentionlabel set --webUrl https://contoso.sharepoint.com/sites/project-x --listUrl 'Shared Documents' --name 'Some label'
 ```

-Sets a retention label and disables editing and deleting items on the list and all existing items for a given list
+Sets a retention label by name and disables editing and deleting items on the list and all existing items for a given list

 ```sh
 m365 spo list retentionlabel set --webUrl https://contoso.sharepoint.com/sites/project-x --listTitle 'Documents' --name 'Some label' --blockEdit --blockDelete --syncToItems